pobitrolimited/dev-test-back-end/README.md

 - Add comments in the code.

-If you don't know GitHub or have difficulty pushing the code in GitHub then zip the source code(without dependency packages) and email to `pobitro@etlimited.net`.

 ## Task 2: Programming
 **Problem 1** \
 Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target. \